Povstalec/StargateJourney/computercraft/stargate_interface.md

 The Stargate won't disconnect/reset if the connection is currently forming (before the kawoosh finishes).

 **Returns**
-1. `boolean`: `true` if the connection was closed, `false` if there was no connection or the Stargate failed to disconnect (e.g. function was called during kawoosh).
+1. `boolean` `true` if the connection was closed, `false` if there was no connection or the Stargate failed to disconnect (e.g. function was called during kawoosh).

 **Usage**
-- Disconnects the Stargate
+- Disconnect the Stargate
 ```lua
 local result = interface.disconnectStargate()
 if result then